Chapel Hill, NC

 Making the leap from a chemical engineer lab to the boardroom of a tax accounting firm isn’t easy, but Jason Pomerantz wanted to try it.
-“I realized the engineering wasn’t the path I wanted to go down,” said Jason.
+“I realized the engineering wasn’t the path I wanted to go down,” says Jason.
 “My interests were shifting from science to business and accounting is at the very heart of business.”

 To make a smooth career transition, Jason sought out programs that were highly ranked and that featured a strong placement rate.
-He landed in the online format of the UNC’s no-prerequisite Master of Accounting Program.
-“The UNC program definitely gave me confidence that I’d be able to go through the recruiting process and potentially get a job even before I graduated,” remembers Jason.
+He landed in the online format of the UNC’s no-prerequisite Master of Accounting (MAC) Program.
+“The UNC program definitely gave me confidence that I’d be able to go through the recruiting process and potentially get a job even before I graduated,” says Jason.

 Following graduation, he started in his new career at Thomas Judy & Tucker’s office in Raleigh.
 “The MAC program is not going to give you all the answers,” says Jason, “but it’ll give you the experience and knowledge you’ll need to find the answers.”